What is a retrospective meeting

 What is the goal of the sprint retrospective meeting?

+The purpose of the retrospective meeting is to continuously improve the team's performance, the quality of the created value, and its delivery by examining what went well, what did not go well, and .
 Help define the future of agile by adding some of your ideas to our board.Set Stage – Organize meeting: Involves setting up of the meeting by the facilitator (PM.
 It aims to review how things went during the previous sprint cycle and how to improve.
 In Scrum Framework, there a concept of a Sprint Retrospective meeting.
 Teams gather not to dwell on the past but to learn .Definition: A retrospective, sometimes called an agile retrospective, is a meeting that is held after a product has shipped.
 Of course, there’s a flipside to every sprint: and things won’t always go to plan.
 These meetings go by many names – postmortems, retrospectives, after-action reviews, wrap-ups, project “success” meetings.
-Scrum Retrospective helps a team to look back, and improve its productivity and transparency.What is a retrospective meeting?
 The core objective of these meetings is not just reflection but actionable insight.A retrospective is a collaborative meeting held by a team at the conclusion of a project, aiming to reflect on the project's overall performance, evaluate its achievements and shortcomings, and identify .Retrospective MeetingProject Retrospective Regardless of what you call .

 ScrumRetrospective Meeting in AgileGuide